The Island of Doctor Moreau: Plot summary

 As time passes, Prendick becomes inured to the grotesqueness of the Beast Folk.
 However one day, the half-finished puma woman rips free of her restraints and escapes from the lab.
-Dr. Moreau pursues her, but the two end up fighting each other, leading to their mutual deaths.
+Moreau pursues her, but the two end up fighting each other, leading to their mutual deaths.
 Montgomery breaks down and decides to share his alcohol with the Beast Folk.
 Prendick resolves to leave the island, but later hears a commotion outside in which Montgomery, his servant M'ling, and the Sayer of the Law die after a fight with the Beast Folk.
 At the same time, the compound burns down because Prendick has knocked over a lamp.
 With no chance of saving any of the provisions stored in the enclosure, Prendick realizes that Montgomery has also destroyed the only boats on the island during the night.

 Prendick lives with the Beast Folk on the island for months after the deaths of Moreau and Montgomery.
 As the time goes by, the Beast Folk increasingly revert to their original animal instincts, beginning to hunt the island's rabbits, returning to walking on all fours, and leaving their shared living areas for the wild.
 They cease to follow Prendick's instructions.
-Eventually, the Hyena-Swine kills Prendick's faithful Dog-Man companion created from a St. Bernard.
-With help from the Sloth Creature, Prendick shoots the Hyena-Swine in self-defence.
+Eventually, the Hyena-Swine kills Prendick's faithful Dog-Man companion created from a St Bernard.
+With help from the Sloth Creature, Prendick shoots the Hyena-Swine in self-defense.

 Prendick's efforts to build a raft have been unsuccessful.
 Luckily for him, a lifeboat that carries two corpses drifts onto the beach (perhaps the captain of the ship that picked Prendick up and a sailor).
 Prendick uses the boat to leave the island and is picked up three days later.
 When he tells his story, he is thought to be mad, so instead he feigns amnesia.

 Upon his return to England, Prendick is no longer comfortable in the presence of humans, all of whom seem to him to be about to revert to an animal state.
 He leaves London and lives in near-solitude in the countryside, devoting himself to chemistry and astronomy in the studies of which he finds some peace.